kallaway/100-days-of-code/r1-log.md

 Woke up way too late today, so I didn't code at my usual hour which is 5:30 AM, will try to code later in the day.
 Last night I installed Tomcat, Maven and Eclipse for Java EE, and started learning about deploying web apps to deploy the Baby Names Project to the web.

 Finally worked on implementing the last test case of the Baby Names Project.
 Didn't take too long.
 Now I've got to start working on implementing the project as a web application.
 Or maybe I should start working on finishing the first module on Coursera, and then working on the project.
 We'll see.

+### R1D5 - June 28th, 2018
+Felt a little bit drowzy when I woke up this morning.
+Coded anyways, changed a bunch of stuff, since the file loading for the class ListByYear.
+Implemented helper method to extract the year from the filename; also, implemented a method to load a file list by passing it a filename.
+Also implemented a method for loading a range of files by using a DirectoryResource.
+Finallly, implemented the last test case and changed previous tests to use the new methods, nothing broke.
+Going to start working with real implementation of code tomorrow.